lindaprotocol/documentation-en/docs/developers/deployment.md

 <h3> Run </h3>

-- troneventquery/deploy.sh is used to deploy troneventquery
+- lindaeventquery/deploy.sh is used to deploy lindaeventquery
-- troneventquery/insertIndex.sh is used to setup mongodb index to speedup query.
+- lindaeventquery/insertIndex.sh is used to setup mongodb index to speedup query.

 ## Advanced Configurations